-Americans drink like there’s no tomorrow.
+Drinking in America is on the rise.
 According to a survey conducted by National Institute on Alcohol Abuse and Alcoholism in 2014, a whopping 87.6% of Americans over the age of 17 had drank alcohol at some point in their lifetime; 24.7% of adults reported binge drinking during the past month while 6.7% had engaged in heavy drinking during the previous month.
-Moreover, alcohol is by far the most commonly used addictive substance in the States, with approximately one in every 12 adults abuses or is addicted to alcohol.
+Moreover, alcohol is by far the most commonly used addictive substance in the United States, with approximately one in every 12 adults abusing – or addicted to – alcohol.

-- Saliva tests – can detect the presence of alcohol in the saliva within approximately 10 to 24 hours
+- Saliva tests – which can detect the presence of alcohol in the saliva for approximately 10 to 24 hours

-- Breath alcohol tests measure the amount of alcohol via a breathalyzer device
+- Breath alcohol tests – which measure the amount of alcohol in the body via a breathalyzer device

-Below we’ll review the tests which are considered to be the best by our trained, paid staff from each category (blood, saliva, digital, etc.).
-And in the next section you’ll find all necessary information about the alcohol testing.
+Below we’ll review the tests which are considered to be the best in each category (blood, saliva, digital), ranked by our trained, paid staff.

 What are reliable alcohol testing kit brands?

 - EtG Alcohol Urine Test Dip Card